MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 **REQUIRED**: ❌ No

-Defines the URL path where all exposed REST endpoints are available.
-For example, if this parameter is set to `/api`, the REST endpoint is exposed `/api/<entity>`.
-By default, the path is `/api`.
+Sets the URL path for accessing all exposed REST endpoints.
+For instance, setting `path` to `/api` makes the REST endpoint accessible at `/api/<entity>`.
+Subpaths aren't permitted.
+This field is optional, with `/api` as the default.

+> [!NOTE]
+> When deploying Data API builder using Static Web Apps (preview), the Azure service automatically injects the additional subpath `/data-api` to the url.
+This behavior ensures compatibility with existing Static Web App features.
+The resulting endpoint would be `/data-api/api/<entity>`.
+This is only relevant to Static Web Apps.

 > [!IMPORTANT]
 > Sub-paths are not allowed for this property.